carlwilson/CITS-3DPM/specification/specification/principals/principals.md

 + specific (mandatory) requirements of LOTAR with regard to essential data or metadata elements in Information Packages ate translated as optional requirements in the 3D PM CITS;
 + the scope of the E-ARK specifications are not altered to encompass areas covered by LOTAR but not covered by E-ARK, for example process requirements and management procedures.

-A conformant E-ARK 3D PM Information Package will not imply conformance or validation against LOTAR, but an archive will be able to use use the E-ARK 3D PM CITS together with the other E-ARK package specifications to produce Information Packages that support LOTAR compliance.
+A conformant E-ARK 3DPM Information Package will not imply conformance or validation against LOTAR, but an archive will be able to use use the E-ARK 3DPM CITS together with the other E-ARK package specifications to produce Information Packages that can support LOTAR compliance.
 ## Principal - use of PREMIS

 PREMIS can be usefully used to meet the requirements in LOTAR for the recording of Validation and Verification events, Digital Signatures, Rights and Digital Provenance Information).
-Neither CSIP or 3D PM CITS makes the use of PREMIS mandatory but guidance as to how it can be used to provide LOTAR conformance is provided by this CITS.
+Neither CSIP or 3DPM CITS makes the use of PREMIS mandatory but guidance as to how it can be used to provide LOTAR conformance is provided by this CITS.

 From the CSIP and PREMIS CITS:
 + PREMIS should be used to record detailed technical metadata;